available in Finland

-A classically Finnish park, Nuuksio National Park lies just 45 minutes outside of Helsinki, and is perfect for a day trip.
+A classically Finnish park, Nuuksio National Park lies just 45 minutes outside of Helsinki, and is the perfect park for a day trip.
 This scenic area boasts lush green forests, sprawling lakes and rugged crags.
-During winter the park is covered in thick snow attracting skiers and hikers.
+During winter the park is covered in thick snow, attracting skiers and hikers.
 In summer the area is ideal for bathing, swimming and picnicking, as well as camping safaris.
 When visiting this park, be sure to keep an eye out for the endangered Siberian flying squirrel and the wood lark.

 In Eastern Finland, close to the Russian border, the region of Kuhmo with its ancient taiga forest is home to brown bears and other wildlife such as lynx, wolverine, wolves and owls.
 During the summer months, the stunning nature and lakes are the backdrop for a range of outdoor activities such as kaykaing, swimming, fishing, boating and walking.

 - Jul – High Season.
 Attractions and accommodation are open everywhere.
 Outside Helsinki, hotels are often cheaper.
 Boat cruises are running and there are numerous fesitvals across the country.
 Endless summer days when the midnight sun doesn’t set.
 Locals escape to their country cottages.

 - Jun & Aug – Shoulder Season.
 Not as crowded as July.
 Long summer days with decent temperatures.
 Midsummer is a main national holiday, everything shuts down.